 On Wednesday August 3rd, 2016, President Obama issued a record breaking 214 commutations for federal inmates—the largest single-day grant of commutations in United States history.
 The majority of the prisoners whose sentences were either reduced or totally pardoned by the President’s sweeping commutation are mostly low-level drug offenders serving federally mandated sentences as a result of the United States’ ongoing War on Drugs.
 In a statement detailing his reasoning behind the pardons, the President said “The more we understand the human stories behind this problem, the sooner we can start making real changes that keep our streets safe, break the cycle of incarceration in this country, and save taxpayers […] money,”.
 Mr. Obama’s remarks shed light on perhaps one of the most significant issues that blights American society: a broken criminal justice system in dire need of reform.
 I would like to preface this piece by reiterating that citizens, who break the law, whether knowingly or absentmindedly, ought to face consequences.
-However, as held by judicial scholars throughout history and in accordance with principles edified in the 8th Amendment of the U.S. Constitution, a punishment must be proportionate to the offense.
+However, a punishment ought to be proportionate to the offense.
 Bearing that in mind, in light of their disastrous impact to local communities, exponentially increasing prison populations, and disproportionate cruelty, it’s time to get rid of mandatory minimum sentencing laws.

 Since their inception following the passage of the Boggs Act of 1952, mandatory minimum sentencing laws have been used by both federal and state authorities to curtail criminal behavior (particularly drug use and trafficking) by imposing harsh prison terms to dissuade potential offenders from engaging in illicit activity.
 In recent history, presidents have ratcheted up mandatory sentencing as part of an ongoing campaign to undermine the proliferation of drug trafficking nationwide.
 Beginning with the Nixon administration, all the way through Clinton and both Bushes, the infamous “War on Drugs” continues to address the United States’ drug epidemic with what most developed nations would consider draconian penalties.
 But why did mandatory sentencing become a major issue?
 What did politicians hope to accomplish by imposing harsh sentencing for at times petty offenses, such as low-level possession or distribution of cannabis?